Recipes in Article

 - Add a drop of water at a time until the consistency you want is achieved.

-Mix all the ingredients well and store in an airtight jar.
+Mix all the ingredients well and store them in an airtight jar.

-To make the equivalent of one egg – add 1 ½ teaspoon of Egg White Replacer to 3 tablespoons cold water and mix well until combined.
+To make the equivalent of one egg – add 1 ½ teaspoon of Egg White Replacer to 3 tablespoons of cold water and mix well until combined.

 Make it simple

 Alternatively, you could use a simple sugar and water icing that requires no special additives.

-If you want to flavor the icing, you can use flavoring extracts, e.g., vanilla or almond, etc., or replace the water with lemon or orange juice.
+If you want to flavor the icing, use flavoring extracts, e.g., vanilla or almond, or replace the water with lemon or orange juice.

 - Sieve the icing sugar into a bowl.

 - Add water (or juice) and mix well.

-- The water can be replaced with lemon or orange juice to give it a tangy flavor OR to give it a different flavor; after you finished making it stir in ½ teaspoon of flavoring extracts such as vanilla, almond rum, etc.
+- The water can be replaced with lemon or orange juice to give it a tangy flavor OR stir in ½ teaspoon of flavoring extracts such as vanilla, almond rum, etc. to give it a different taste.

 How to store vegan Royal icing

 To store vegan Royal icing, put it into an airtight plastic box, press a piece of cling film/plastic wrap onto the icing’s surface, and make sure the lid is on tightly.

-Vegan Royal icing can be kept for a couple of days at room temperature.
-However, it is preferable to store it in the fridge to last for a couple of weeks.
+Vegan Royal icing can be kept at room temperature for a couple of days.
+However, if it is stored in the fridge, it will last for a couple of weeks.

 Leave it until it’s room temperature, stir it, and be ready for use.

 For storing it for up to three months, place the box in the freezer.
 To use, stir after it’s reached room temperature.